VIRTUAL-FARMING.jpg

 Maclaren Krueger

-Maclaren Krueger is an editorial intern for No-Till Farmer, Strip-Till Farmer, Cover Crop Strategies and other Lessiter Media publications.
+Maclaren Krueger is an assistant editor for American Farriers Journal and the International Hoof-Care Summit.
+Previously, they were an editorial intern with No-Till Farmer, Farm Equipment and other Lessiter Media publications.
 They have a background in photography and graduated with a degree in English, Creative Writing and Publishing from the University of Iowa.

 Top Articles